Winnguyen1511/SQL_Assignment/README.md

 # SQL_Assignment
+# About
+Nguyen Huynh Dang Khoa
-repo for SQL server assignment
+This repo is the assignment for practicing SQL Server:
+- Assignment 1: Database of shipper management.
+- Assignment 2: Database for Remote Area Subsidise.